akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 }
 ```

-The Azure metdata service isnt meant to be proxied externally, so I had to strip out some of the headers.
+The Azure metadata service isnt meant to be proxied externally, so I had to strip out some of the headers.

 You can then run caddy like this:
 ```
 caddy.exe run --config cadddyfile.txt --adapter caddyfile
 ```

-This means that externally, anyone can acces my metadata service.
+This means that externally, anyone can access my metadata service.
 ![](../images/vm-domain-join/curl-header.png)